TimoWilhelm/cloudflare-asset-worker/cli/QUICKSTART.md

 ## Prerequisites

 1. Workers are deployed and running
-2. API token is configured in the orchestrator worker
+2. API token is configured in the router worker

 ## Installation